mmcquaidaxway/axway-open-docs/content/en/docs/apim_howto_guides/configuring_apigw_container.md

 ### All other API Gateway configuration

-All other API Gateway configuration, such as jvm.xml and envSettings.props, can be added to the Docker container runtime condfiuration via the `/merge/apigateway` Docker volume.
+All other API Gateway configuration, such as jvm.xml and envSettings.props, can be added to the Docker container runtime configuration via the `/merge/apigateway` Docker volume.
 These configurations should be stored locally in a directory structure which mirrors `apigateway` sub folder structure inside the Docker container.
 For example:

 ```
 config